oicr-gsi/shesmu/docs/guided-meditations.md

 - `[` _L_ `] ~ /`_pattern_`/`
 Check that an alert has a label _L_ and its value matches the regular expression _pattern_ .
-If it is present with any value, including the empty string, the it will match. _L_ may be a valid
+If it is present with any value, including the empty string, then it will match. _L_ may be a valid
 Shesmu identifier, any string quoted, or an expression surrounded by `{}`.

 - `LIVE`